-Since pain is something that is highly individual in patients with instabilities and the degree of pain can differ from mild to very severe there is no easy standardized solution.
+Since pain is something that is highly individual in patients with instabilities, and the degree of pain can differ from mild to severe, there is no easy or standardized solution.

-The concept of multimodal pain management is more and more used in chronic pain patients.
-This means that an interdisciplinary team of doctors and therapies on all levels (body and mind) are playing together and are usually combined with physical therapy/movement therapy and alternative concepts such as dance therapy.
+The concept of multimodal pain management is more and more widely used to treat chronic pain patients.
+Multimodal means that an interdisciplinary team of doctors, and different therapeutic approaches (body and mind) are used together to achieve the best possible success.
+Sometimes they are combined with physical therapy/movement therapy and alternative concepts, such as dance therapy.

-The approach of multimodal pain therapy is also a very good idea concerning cervical spine instabilities BUT it needs to be highly individualized.
-The different degrees of instability, the different damages and the fact that many cervical spine injured patients are tolerating therapies to a varying amount does make it impossible to refer those patients to a standard rehabilitation program.
+Multimodal pain therapy is also a good idea in case of cervical spine instabilities, BUT it needs to be highly individualized.
+The different degrees of instability, the different damages and the fact that many cervical spine injured patients are tolerating therapies to a varying degree does make it impossible to refer those patients to a standard rehabilitation program.

-Cervical spine damaged persons usually do not fit into any drawers and really every single one is different!
-Of course, therapy should never only consist of medication but of a combination of physical therapy and mental support.
-Nevertheless the load of physical therapy and mental support may vary greatly between patients and should be planned individually.
+People that suffer from cervical spine injuries usually do not fit into any clear categories, and every single one is different!
+Of course, therapy should never only consist of medication, but more of a combination of pain meds, physical therapy and mental support.
+Nevertheless, the personal tolerance of physical therapy and mental support may vary greatly between patients and should be planned individually.

 The treatment frequency may also vary from once per week to several times a week.
 Some patients may even be able to work out every day, while others do not tolerate any exercise at all.
-This is why a standardized program like the usual medical rehabilitation programs are not always that helpful.
+This is why a standardized program, for example the usual medical rehabilitation programs, are not always that helpful.
 It should be discussed with the patient what type of rehabilitation is possible and what parts it should include.

-Chronically pain patients usually know very well what they do, what they can tolerate and what they need.
-And this is why it is so important that every patients receives a customized treatment program.
+Chronic pain patients usually know very well what they do, what they can tolerate and what they need.
+And this is why it is so important that every patient receives a customized treatment program.

-With these factors in mind, I would now show the available medications in the management of pain.
+With these factors in mind, let’s talk about available medications for the management of pain.

 Type of pain (neuropathic, myopathic…)